Sandstedt/unity-example-new-input-system/README.md

 ## Other dependencies:

-This project is also using the Universal Rendering Pipeline, XR plugin (have only tested this on a VR headset)
+This project is also using the Universal Rendering Pipeline.

 ## Performence testing scrores